mllg/fail/README.md

 ### Applying functions over R objects

-The subfunction `apply(FUN, ..., keys, cache, simplify, use.names)` acts in  principle like a `sapply` (but has more sane defaults, because the error prone simplify is per default off).
+The subfunction `apply(FUN, ..., keys, cache, simplify = FALSE, use.names = TRUE)` acts in  principle like a `sapply` (but has more sane defaults, because the error prone simplify is per default off).
 You can provide some keys (default is all keys) and the provided function `FUN` is applied on the objects stored on the file system (or in the cache).
 `use.names` defaults to `TRUE`.
 The function returns a named (possibly simplified) list with keys as list names.
 The advantage over manually applying a function with `sapply` is the iterative approach: the complete list containing all objects is not created to keep memory consumption low.

 Sometimes the functionality of `lapply` does not suffice.
-Therefore the package also ships with a version of `mapply`.
+Therefore the package also ships with a version of `mapply` as `mapply(FUN, ..., keys, use.cache, moreArgs = NULL, simplify = FALSE, use.names = TRUE)'.
-The subfunction `mapply` must have the formals `key` and `value` to which the keys and corresponding objects are passed.
+The provided function `FUN` must have the formals `key` and `value` to which the keys and corresponding objects are passed.

 ```splus
 # memory optimized lapply-like function